 - Sarah knocks on Kevin’s door and says there might be something wrong with her crop – can he come have a look?
 She has (rightfully) contacted the MOECC to collect samples just in case, but she asks if they can discuss it to figure out what happened, how to deal with it and how to prevent it down the road.

-Once there’s a face and a name, it’s so much easier to find solutions!
-It doesn’t mean someone wasn’t in the wrong, or that money shouldn’t change hands, but the dialogue makes everything faster, easier and less emotional.
+Regarding point 2, I believe, perhaps naively, that once there’s a face and a name, it’s so much easier to find solutions!
+It doesn’t mean someone wasn’t in the wrong, or that money shouldn’t change hands, but the dialogue has the potential to make everything faster, easier and less emotional.
 And it works both ways – the potential driftee can make themselves known to the potential drifter as easily as the other way around.
 Both parties benefit from keeping one another informed about when sprays go on and the state of any sensitive crops.

 In the meantime, share this article.
 Learn more when you can.
 Go introduce yourself to your neighbour.